Download our free workbook and get started on your action plan to launch your business

 Here are some of the most popular social networks:

-• Facebook.
-The biggest of all social media with 2.93 billion monthly users, who primarily fit into the 35-44 age demographic, Facebook allows you to set up a page, post news and links to your site, share photos, and respond to comments on your post.
+Facebook: The biggest of all social media with 2.93 billion monthly users, who primarily fit into the 35-44 age demographic, Facebook allows you to set up a page, post news and links to your site, share photos, and respond to comments on your post.
 You can also start live videos, which is great if you’re running an event or a product launch.

-• Twitter.
-330 million people around the world use the microblogging platform Twitter.
+X (formerly Twitter): Millions of people around the world use the microblogging platform Twitter.
 They’re largely an educated and high-income audience, and they use the platform to share moods, trends, and opinions.
 One of the best things about Twitter is that users can interact directly with brands and influencers.

-• Linkedin.
-190 million people in the United States use LinkedIn, followed by 87 million in India.
+Linkedin: 230 million people in the United States use LinkedIn, followed by 87 million in India.
 59.1% of those users are between 24-34 years old.
 Linkedin is the leading social media platform for professional networking and B2B marketing.
 The best way to use Linkedin for your business is to expand your reach through lead generation tools and thought leadership posts.

-• YouTube.
+YouTube.
 The world’s second-largest search engine with 2.6 billion users, YouTube offers you the chance to create your own brand channel to which users can subscribe.
 Via YouTube videos, you can launch products, deep-dive into subjects relevant to your brand, and position yourself as a sector thought leader.
 Plus, it’s easy to embed YouTube videos in your other social media posts: Just copy the URL and paste it into your Facebook, LinkedIn, Twitter, and even your website’s video collection.

-• TikTok.
+TikTok.
 TikTok has over a billion monthly users.
 Branded content on this platform should be all about joining in with the purpose of the platform: “to inspire creativity and bring joy.”
 Any content that overtly interrupts the user experience will not play well here.
 Savvy small businesses collaborate with content creators and share their own lighthearted videos that position their brands in a positive light.

-• Pinterest.
-With more than 430 million monthly users, over 70% of whom are women, Pinterest is the place to share inspiring photography of food, fashion, interior design, and vacation destinations.
+Pinterest.
+With more than 430 million monthly users, 70% of whom are women, Pinterest is the place to share inspiring photography of food, fashion, interior design, and vacation destinations.
 In fact, any product where a photo might influence a buying decision is ideal for Pinterest.
 You can create “boards” so that users can directly access themed content.
 Hashtags will help drive audiences to your “pins.”

 Read more about what social media channels make sense for your business